System Design Space

 Collections, points, and payload

-The core model is collection-based: each point stores vectors plus payload attributes for filtering and business context.
+The core model is collection-based: each point stores vectors plus payload attributes used for filtering and business context.

 Filterable ANN